≡ Menu

 Is your Furry Friend Overweight?

 Talk to your vet about the ideal weight for your dog—it depends from dog to dog.
-Then, you need to determine whether or not your furry friend is overweight or obese.
+Then, it would be best to determine whether your furry friend is overweight or obese.

-• If your dog weighs between 0-15% more than his ideal body weight, he is overweight
+• If your dog weighs 0-15% more than his ideal body weight, he is overweight.

 A study conducted in 2011 found that 53% of dogs were either obese or overweight.